SDN Logo

 What is one of the specific questions they asked you?

-Applicants commonly reported being asked about their interest in psychology, research and clinical experience, qualities of a good psychologist, impactful books or movies, and a life-changing experience during medical school interviews.
-These questions focus on assessing the candidate's motivations, experiences, and personal qualities relevant to the field.
+Applicants commonly reported being asked about their interest in psychology, qualities of a good psychologist, and qualities of a good scientist/researcher.
+The questions suggest a focus on motivations, personal qualities, and potential for success in the field.

 What was the most interesting question?

-Students said most interesting question asked at Alliant International University California School of Professional Psychology discussed scenarios like handling difficult clients and brainstorming solutions for real-world problems, indicating a focus on practical application and critical thinking skills during interviews.
+Students said most interesting question asked at Alliant International University California School of Professional Psychology discussed approaches when dealing with difficult clients and brainstorming solutions for a scenario involving undergraduates and suicide during midterms in a group interview setting.

 What was the most difficult question?

-Students said most difficult question asked at Alliant International University California School of Professional Psychology discussed qualities of a good scientist/researcher, indicating a focus on assessing candidates' characteristics relevant to research and scientific pursuits.
+Students said most difficult question asked at Alliant International University California School of Professional Psychology discussed qualities of a good scientist/researcher.

 How long was the interview?